St. Michaels, Arizona

 St. Michaels is a chapter of the Navajo Nation and a census-designated place (CDP) in Apache County, Arizona, United States.
 The Navajo Nation Government Campus is located within the chapter at Window Rock.

 The population was 1,443 at the 2010 census.

 Geography

 St. Michaels is located on the eastern boundary of the Defiance Plateau.
 The community is located on the western side of the Black Creek Valley and Black Creek, a north tributary to the southwest-flowing Rio Puerco.

 According to the United States Census Bureau, the CDP has a total area of 9.9 km2, all land.

 History

-The St. Michaels area is referred to as Ts'ithootso in the Navajo language and translates to "area that extends out in yellow and green."
+The St. Michaels area is referred to as in the Navajo language and translates to "area that extends out in yellow and green."
 The microclimate was originally referred to by its Spanish translation Ciénega Amarilla (Spanish: "yellow meadow") describing the late summer yellow flowers and grass.
 The area was first noted by the U.S. military in 1850 when Lt.
 James Harvey Simpson named it Sieneguilla de Maria, its Spanish name misheard by a non-native speaker.